-These apple squares are such a delight reheated!
+This cinnamon apple dessert is such a delight reheated!
 That little bit of heat softens the fats and allows the bars to crisp up again.
 And of course, warming allows ice cream to melt all over these tasty treats!

 Once thawed or at room temperature, reheat apple bars on a parchment lined sheet pat at 350 Fahrenheit for about 10-15 minutes or until warmed through.

 A Few Recipe Notes